johntasty/GDD-Minor/GDD Minor/Assets/Navy/NavyScripts/InteractionSystem/InteractionSystemHelp.md

 Now your door should rotate when the player interacts with it!

-The inspector should look something like this:
+The inspector should look something like this:<br>
 ![Door Example 2](Documentation/doorExample2.png)